Learning Representation for Clustering via Prototype Scattering and Positive Sampling: Experiments

-\textbf{Quantitative results}\quad We compared \methodname with previous state-of-the-art clustering methods in Table~\ref{tab:results}. \methodname achieves significant performance improvement on all five benchmark datasets, demonstrating the superiority of \methodname for deep clustering to capture the semantic class information.
-Interestingly, directly using the representations learned by BYOL for k-means clustering outperforms previous work including the contrastive-based ones~\citep{li2021contrastive,tsai2020mice,tao2021clustering}, which suggests a great potential for non-contrastive representation learning for deep clustering \emph{without} suffering class collision issue.
+The comparisons on five moderate-scale datasets are reported in Table~\ref{tab:results}.
+The results of MoCo are referred from~\cite{tsai2020mice}.
+For fair comparison, we excluded SPICE~\cite{niu2021spice} in Table~\ref{tab:results} since it requires multiple pre-training stages. \methodname achieves significant performance improvement on all benchmark datasets, demonstrating the superiority of \methodname for deep clustering to capture the semantic class information.

-On the ImageNet-10, our \methodname achieves competitive performance as compared to IDFD~\citep{tao2021clustering} since this dataset is relatively small with only 13K images, which cannot arise discriminative differences for current state-of-the-art methods.
-On the ImageNet-Dogs, a fine-grained dataset containing different species of dogs from the ImageNet dataset, there are almost 20\% improvements over previous SOTA work.
+On the ImageNet-10, our \methodname achieves competitive performance as compared to IDFD~\cite{tao2021clustering} since this dataset is relatively small with only 13K images, which cannot arise discriminative differences for current state-of-the-art methods.
+On the ImageNet-Dogs, a fine-grained dataset containing different species of dogs from the ImageNet dataset, there are almost 20\% improvements over previous state-of-the-art work.
 The contrastive-based methods cannot handle this kind of dataset due to severe class collision issue that pushes away the instances from the same class.
 Meanwhile, IDFD can deal with this problem to some degree thanks to the feature decorrelation along with the instance discrimination.
-Without the need of negative examples, BYOL can achieve significant improvement, although its performance is unstable.
-Our \methodname, built upon BYOL with a positive sampling strategy and prototypical contrastive loss, has shown its significant and stable performance against vanilla BYOL and contrastive-based methods.
+Furthermore, BYOL and SimSiam can achieve significant improvements, which suggests a great potential for non-contrastive representation learning for deep clustering \emph{without} suffering class collision issue.
+However, our \methodname has introduced further substantial improvements for deep clustering by addressing existing issues.
+Although CC~\cite{li2021contrastive} and TCL~\cite{li2022twin} achieve the better NMIs on STL-10, we highlight that they use a large image size of $224\times224$ for all datasets, which is not fair to ours.